vsTerminus/msfs2020-linux-map-enhancement/README.md

 I've had better luck getting it to run correctly from the `linux-unpacked` folder.
 (The AppImage binary seems to fail on mkcert)

 Once the app launches click "Start Flying" and you should see "Image Server" and "Nginx Server" status both change to "good" at the bottom.
 You're all set.

-# Troubleshooting

-## Nginx Server failed

-Right now the app won't even try to launch nginx, so you'll have to launch it yourself.
-See the NGINX section above.

-## Warnings

-If you are already running NGINX you should see a warning when you launch the app:

-    Port 443 in use - Application will not work (Unless you are running your own NGINX)

-If you are *not* running your own NGINX and you see this warning it means you have something else binding that port and will need to figure out what it is.